 Where weed problems exist, we use one application of a non-residual contact herbicide called 'glyphosate', which conforms to health and safety and Environment Agency requirements.
 We may use additional treatments where required.

 Our grass cutting policy is split into two: urban and rural.
 Urban grass cutting takes place on roads with a speed limit of 40mph or less, and rural grass cutting takes place on roads with a speed limit of 50mph or above.

 Changes to our urban grass cutting policy

-From April 2015, we are making changes to our urban grass cutting policy on roads of 40mph or less.
+In April 2015, we made changes to our urban grass cutting policy on roads of 40mph or less.